docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

+The Text layer's font specified by its PostScript name.

+On write, there are very few resrictions on what can be supplied - if the underlying font management system does not have a matching :ref:`fontObject` instance matching the supplied PostScript name a substitute instance will be created.
+The Font instance returned in the case of duplicate PostScript names will be the 0th element of the array returned from :ref:`FontsObject.getFontsByPostScriptName`.

-The text layer's font specified by its PostScript name.
-This is just a string, you should use the :ref:`fontObject` property for precise control.
+You should use the :ref:`fontObject` property for precise control.

 .. warning::
-   This value only reflects the first character in the text layer at the current time.
+   This value only reflects the first character in the Text layer.
-   If you change this value, it resets all characters in the text layer to the specified setting.
+   If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**